kumarkirankg/ClearTriage/README.md

 ---

-## 👤 About
+## About

-Built by **[Kiran Kumar] https://www.linkedin.com/in/kiran-kumar-96b224393/** as a concept prototype exploring how AI pre-processing can reduce clinical staff workload in high volume patient call environments.
+Built by **[Kiran Kumar](https://www.linkedin.com/in/kiran-kumar-96b224393/)** as a concept prototype exploring how AI pre-processing can reduce clinical staff workload in high volume patient call environments.

 ---